 A professional PDF estimate is generated in minutes and emailed directly to the customer with options for upgrades.

 The CRM tracks when customers open estimates and triggers follow-ups automatically—gentle reminders at three days, then seven days.
-When approved, the estimate converts to an active job instantly.
+When approved, the estimate converts to an active job instantly through the job management system.

 1.2 Job scheduling and assignment